What Is an ESB Smart Meter in Ireland?

 They provide accurate billing, help you understand your consumption, and allow you to take advantage of cheaper off-peak rates.

-Simply put, a smart is a type of electricity meter is a device that counts your electricity usage in real-time and wirelessly relays that information to your energy provider.
+Simply put, a smart meter is a type of electricity meter is a device that counts your electricity usage in real-time and wirelessly relays that information to your energy provider.

 This allows you to have up-to-the-minute control over your electricity consumption, intended to help reduce electricity usage in your home.

-Having a smart meter eliminates the need to submit meter readings which means that you shouldn't be overcharged on your energy bills that can sometimes happen when your usage is estimated.
+Having a smart meter eliminates the need to submit meter readings, which means that you shouldn't be overcharged on your energy bills that can sometimes happen when your usage is estimated.

 Your smart meter transmits your electricity usage wirelessly via a secure 2G mobile phone network, provided by Three Ireland Limited.